Senryoku/mtgrender/client/Readme.md

 -   -   Switch to svg based icon + css rarity tint rather than keyrune
 -   -   Allow for custom placement of the icon
 -   Illustration upscaling
+-   Optimize the render PNG?
+(20MB+ files is meh.)
+-   Webworker for client-zip
+-   Display a warning for overriden card properties in UI